 Where do the people who work at Sleeping Bear Dunes National Lakeshore go when they seek a dose of the park’s charms?
-Read on …
+Read on for some of the best places to see at Sleeping Bear …

 Recommended by: Julie Markiewicz, Biological Science Technician